 - If you don’t know them don’t let them in.
 Be aware of your surroundings and get to know your neighbours.
 Be mindful of your personal security and take time to pre-plan your escape route in the event of an emergency by knowing your exits and making sure they are kept clear.

 - No power?
 If your lights are not working and/or you are experiencing problems with electrical power, be sure to turn the applicable breaker on the panel: off, and then, on.
 Sometimes breakers don’t appear to have tripped, but they have.
 Also take a moment to contact your utility provider to ensure that your payments are current.
-If you are in arrears, your account could be suspended and power limited (or event turned off).
+If you are in arrears, your account could be suspended and power limited (or even turned off/disconnected).
 In the event of a power outage, make sure to:

 - Turn off all electrical appliances and equipment to avoid damage by a possible surge when the power comes back on.